When Is Inductive Inference Possible?: Setup

 \subsection{Agnostic Non-uniform Online Learning}

 So far we have assumed Nature must choose $y_t$ such that the whole data sequence is consistent with some $h^*\in \mathcal{H}$.
-However, it's a rather strong assumption that the ground-truth $h^*$ is already included in the hypothesis class in consideration, hence we study the the more realistic agnostic learning setting: Nature can select arbitrary $x_t$, and any $y_t$ depending on $(x_1,y_1,\hat{y}_1),\cdots,(x_{t-1},y_{t-1},\hat{y}_{t-1}),(x_t)$ but not the random bits of $\mathcal{A}$.
+However, it's a rather strong assumption that the ground-truth $h^*$ is already included in the hypothesis class in consideration.
+This motivates the study on the more realistic agnostic learning setting: Nature can select arbitrary $x_t,y_t$ in an oblivious way, where the sequence of $x_t,y_t$ is not necessarily realizable by some hypothesis $h\in \mathcal{H}$.

-It's known that for the agnostic online learning setting, even a hypothesis class $\mathcal{H}$ with finite $\textbf{Ldim}(\mathcal{H})$ can make $\Omega(\sqrt{T \textbf{Ldim}(\mathcal{H})})$ errors in expectation for a time horizon $T$ \cite{ben2009agnostic}, which makes the finite error criteria less interesting.
+It's known that for the agnostic online learning setting, even a hypothesis class $\mathcal{H}$ with finite $\textbf{Ldim}(\mathcal{H})$ can make $\Omega(\sqrt{T \textbf{Ldim}(\mathcal{H})})$ errors in expectation for a time horizon $T$ \cite{ben2009agnostic}, making the finite error criterion less interesting.
 As a result, we will consider sub-linear dependence on $T$ in the error bound.
 Agnostic non-uniform online learnability is defined as below.

 \begin{definition}[Agnostic non-uniform online learnability] We say a hypothesis class $\mathcal{H}$ is agnostic non-uniform online learnable with rate $r(T)$, if there exists a learning algorithm $\mathcal{A}$, such that